SvenGroot/Ookii.CommandLine.Cpp/docs/doxygen_main.md

 Functionality for applications that have multiple subcommands, each with their own arguments, is provided using the ookii::basic_command class.

-To use any of the headers provided here, you should typically include \<ookii/command_line.h> or
+To use any of the headers provided here, you should typically include \<ookii/command_line.h>
-\<ookii/subcommand.h> instead of including other headers directly.
+instead of including other headers directly.

-Additional helper types are availabe, which are used by the library internally but can also be used for other purposes.
+Additional helper types are available, which are used by the library internally but can also be used for other purposes.
 Chief among these is the ookii::basic_line_wrapping_ostream, a stream wrapper that can be used to white-space wrap text on output at a specified line length.